Towards Measuring the Stop Mixing Angle at the LHC: Introduction

 If stops are within the kinematic reach of the International Linear Collider or CLIC, production cross sections can be measured with a high accuracy~\cite{Bartl:2000kw,Freitas:2007zr,Kovarik:2004vd}.
 Using polarized beams, this can provide information on the mixing angle and masses, and a precise determination of stop sector parameters can be foreseen~\cite{Bartl:1996wt,kramlphd,finch}.
 In this paper, however, we concentrate on the measurement of the stop sector at the hadron collider.
 One of the advantages of hadron colliders, like the LHC, is the enhancement of cross section due to strong interactions~\cite{Baer:1991cb,beenakker98}.
 On the other hand, however, further challenges will become important due to the harsh experimental environment.

 One of the possible sources of stops at the LHC will be decays of other supersymmetric particles, for example gluinos.
-The analysis of kinematical edges in the invariant mass distributions of the cascade decay chains provides an example of one measurement that is often studied at the LHC.
+The analysis of kinematical edges in the invariant mass distributions of the cascade decay chains provides an example of one measurement that is often studied at the LHC~\cite{Hisano:2003qu,Weiglein:2004hn,Casadei:2010nf}.
 Taking the SPS1a$'$ scenario as an example, a large number of stops and sbottoms will appear in the gluino decay chain.
 Both, however, can give a similar experimental signature and consequently one has to do a simultaneous analysis of sbottom and stop sectors.
-This leads to good constraints for the sbottom sector but the constraints on the stop mixing angle are much weaker~\cite{Hisano:2003qu,Weiglein:2004hn}.
+This leads to good constraints for the sbottom sector but the constraints on the stop mixing angle are much weaker.
 Another possible observable is the polarization of top quarks in the decay $\st_1 \to \neu{1}\,t$.
 The information on the stop mixing angle can be extracted here from the forward-backward asymmetries in leptonic and hadronic top decays~\cite{Perelstein:2008zt}.
+The feasibility of this method depends on sufficient suppression of $t\bar{t}$ background that might turn out to be difficult, see however~\cite{Meade:2006dw}.

+Another way of getting access to stop parameters are global fits using low energy and collider data~\cite{Bechtle:2009ty,Lafaye:2007vs}.
+This method gives very good results when the fit is done within highly constrained models like mSUGRA, see e.g.\ Fittino~\cite{Bechtle:2009ty}.
+In this analysis the input observable was an invariant-mass end-point in the already mentioned gluino decay chain.
+However, when analyzing a MSSM model with 18 free parameters the constraints for the third generation squarks mass parameters and the trilinear coupling parameters are rather poor.
+Therefore, one has to study whether adding a new observable would allow us to achieve better constraints from such fits.
+In the general MSSM there are 105 free parameters and in principle all of these should be determined separately to fully realize the model of SUSY breaking.
+Therefore, it is very important to perform a model independent measurement of the stop mixing angle.

 In this paper we focus our attention on the decays of the light top squark to charginos and neutralinos that are possible in a wide range of scenarios of the Minimal Supersymmetric Standard Model (MSSM):